Synopsis of Gulf of Mexico Research Initiative

 BP provided GoMRI Year 1 (1 June 2010 31 May 2011) funds to Gulf Coast State institutions for rapid response studies in the immediate aftermath of the Deepwater Horizon (DWH) oil spill.
 Pursuant to this GoMRI, the remaining funds to conduct these studies are to be distributed to academic and research institutions ( Research Institutions ) primarily in Alabama, Florida, Louisiana, Mississippi, and Texas (the Gulf Coast States ), which have formed or may form appropriate partnerships with Research Institutions based outside of the Gulf Coast States.

-The purpose of RFP I is to select the research activities for GoMRI Years 2 4 (1 June 2011 31 May 2014) involving Research Consortia.
-For this solicitation, a Research Consortium is defined as having four or more institutions.
-The second RFP (RFP II) will focus on activities involving less money and less internal management than a Research Consortium; RFP II will be issued at a later date.
-RFP II will request proposals from individual or collaborative efforts involving a principal investigator (PI) and co principal investigators (co PIs) from up to three additional institutions and will be focused on the same research themes described in RFP I. RFP II will fund activities for GoMRI Years 2 4.
+The second RFP (RFP II) focused on activities involving less money and less internal management than a Research Consortium.
+RFP II requested proposals from individual or collaborative efforts involving a principal investigator (PI) and co principal investigators (co PIs) from up to three additional institutions and was focused on the same research themes described in RFP I. RFP II funds activities for GoMRI Years 2- 4 and the total funds available for distribution are $7.5 million per year.